True Art is Flawed Redux – C.S. Lewis on Imperfect Art

 Freedom to Fail

+An updated version of this post has been published at the Reformed Perspective magazine!
 It’s been a long time since I shared a “Quotables” post.
 But I came across a quote this week that reminded me of another quotable I wrote on years ago, about failure.
 That old post was about the incisive power of “what would you do if you knew you could not fail?” to clarify what you really wanted to do.
-The quote I came across this week is – rather than what would you do if you could not fail, it should be what if you were free to fail.
-“When you’ve been found, you’re free to fail.”
-When you’re…
+The quote I came across this week is – rather than what would you do if you could not fail, it should be what if you…

 Keep reading